sydra08/art-collector/notes.md

 [ ] how can I make it so that form button look prettier [ ] figure out how to replace the form buttons with other icons [ ] research what the best way to pass information between views/routes is and not stuff from user input. should you still use params?
+[ ] add tables to layouts to organize content better

 Required for go live
 [ ] reset database and re-seed before submitting